zybexXL/ZHash/README.md

 - Hashes file is created in the current folder unless -local is used or a full path is given with -f option

 ## Register file extension
 The -reg option registers an extension to run a ZHash verify on double-clicking the file.
 The default .zh extension is registered unless a different one is provided as an argument.
-Additional options can also be included in the registration command - they will be included when running the Verify command.
+Additional options can be added to the registration command; they will be included when running the registered Verify command.

 Example: `zhash -reg .chk -wi -s` registers the .chk extension so that double-clicking on a .chk file runs `zhash -verify -wi -s -f %1`